Teaching the Alphabet with 10 Exciting Multi-Sensory Activity Ideas

 What Literacy Concepts Should Kids Know Before Kindergarten?

 There are a variety of opinions on exactly what kids should know before entering kindergarten.
-You can find suggestions for kindergarten readiness from school districts or state education associations or professional organizations.
+You can find suggestions for kindergarten readiness from school districts, state education associations, or professional organizations.

 While readiness lists include a variety of self-help, language, and social-emotional behaviors, each list typically includes some items from the math and English language arts domains.